Ballard School Nurse

 Prepare for Your Student’s Health at School

-Washington State Law requires that school staff and parents/guardians plan together for the safe care of their child throughout the school day.
+Washington state law requires that school staff and parents plan together for the safe care of their child throughout the school day.

 Please report any health issue your child has that could impact safety and learning at school to the school nurse.
 You can contact the nurse directly by phone or email.

 Medication at School